 Creating a Modifier

-Get started by clicking on the Modifiers tab from your Inventory page:
+Get started by clicking on the Modifiers tab from your Products page:

 Click the “Create Modifier group” to get started.
 Click the button below to see step-by-step instructions on how to create your first Modifier: